ThomasKli/stupeflix-api-test/docs/tutorials/04_audio.rst

 The result is here : `audio_video.mp4 <http://assets.stupeflix.com/code/tutorials/audio/audio_video.mp4>`_.

-How does it works ?
+How does it works?
 The diving effect has a specified duration, so it imposes it to its children.
 The video will play after roughly 5 seconds, for 5 seconds, and so will do the related audio track.

 Now, let's remove the audio: